-- Radiology courses are limited to students of the Radiology Technology program. - A minimum score of 41 on the ASSET test is required in each session. - Students applying to the course must have completed 80 hours as a volunteer or employee in a patient care setting, and 10 of these hours need to be completed in a radiology department. - Interviews will be conducted as part of the selection process for the Radiology program. - Students must provide three confidential letters of recommendation. - Immunizations, and drug screening are required (after being accepted into the Radiology Technology program).
+- Radiology courses are limited to students of the Radiology Technology program. - Must take the COMPASS or ALEKS math test for math placement. - Students applying to the course must have completed 80 hours as a volunteer or employee in a patient care setting, and 10 of these hours need to be completed in a radiology department. - Interviews will be conducted as part of the selection process for the Radiology program. - Students must provide three confidential letters of recommendation. - Immunizations, and drug screening are required (after being accepted into the Radiology Technology program).
 Forms are available in the SCC registration office. - All math and science prerequisites must have been completed within the last five years with a grade of 2.5 or better.
 All documentation must be submitted by June 25th of the year of application.